 Santa Slokenberga, Uppsala University

 Santa Slokenberga, Uppsala University, contributes to the human genomics work stream.
 She received her LLD in medical law in November 2016.
 Her research focuses on the coexistence of the EU and Council of Europe in regulating health-related direct-to-consumer genetic testing.
 In addition, she has been teaching in the fields of EU law and medical law and since 2011, she is lecturing in several medical law related subjects at Riga Stradins University (Latvia) for both undergraduate and graduate students, including supervision.
 Since 2014, Santa Slokenberga teaches the summer school course “Comparative human rights in healthcare” at Yale University.
 Prior to starting her doctoral studies, Santa Slokenberga worked as a legal advisor for Deloitte Latvia.

-Saskia Nagel leads SIENNA's human enhancement work stream.
-She is an Assistant Professor in philosophy and ethics of technology at UT.
+Saskia Nagel led SIENNA's human enhancement work stream before leaving the University of Twente.
+She is full Professor of Applied Ethics at Aachen University (Germany).
 Her areas of expertise and research interests lie at the intersection of ethics, philosophy, the life sciences (in particular neuroscience and cognitive science), and technologies.
 She has led a research group studying the ethical, anthropological, and social implications of our growing knowledge about the brain’s plasticity.
 She co-authored the first position paper on pediatric enhancement, which was supported by several major US American physician associations.